DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Conclusion

 \section{Conclusion}

-In conclusion, this study presents DUALFloodGNN, a novel physics-informed flood GNN model, that explicitly incorporates mass conservation at both a global and local scale through the loss function.
+In conclusion, this study presents DUALFloodGNN, a novel physics-informed flood GNN, that explicitly incorporates global and local mass conservation within the loss function.
 To this end, it performs simultaneous node and edge prediction, jointly modeling these values through a shared message passing operation.
-To enhance the model's robustness, it is autoregressively trained with a dynamic curriculum learning strategy, which adjusts the learning period in response to the current difficulty.
-DUALFloodGNN outperforms standard GNN architectures and state-of-the-art GNN flood models in the prediction of hydrodynamic variables and the classification of flooded locations.
-Additionally, the model maintains computational efficiency comparable to other flood-specific GNN approaches, demonstrating its suitability for operational use cases.
+To enhance robustness, the model is trained with a dynamic curriculum learning strategy, which adjusts the learning period in response to the current difficulty.
+DUALFloodGNN outperformed standard GNN architectures and state-of-the-art GNN flood models in the prediction of hydrodynamic variables and the classification of flooded locations.
+Additionally, the model maintained computational efficiency comparable to other flood-specific GNN approaches, demonstrating its suitability for operational use cases.

+Future research can evaluate the model's generalizability for other catchments and flood types.
+For example, in flows with high sediment or debris concentration, density is not spatially uniform which may affect volume-based regularization.